For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God. (2 Corinthians 5:21)

 For a number of years I was in the middle of an ongoing and at times, lively debate that attempted to define exactly what the “law of Christ” is (1 Corinthians 9:21 and Galatians 6:2).
 The issue arose in part because of a gnawing question that at that time was being asked repeatedly, “What commands are we obligated to obey under the New Covenant?”
 That’s a good question to ask and answer, assuming we get the answer right.
 But if we’re asking that question without any real regard for how the gospel of grace plays into our sanctification, the results can be devastating.
 Devastating because without the gospel at our center, it becomes easy to simply exchange one moral code (Moses) for another (the Law of Christ) and then pile the laws and rules of the new code on ourselves and others as we “get on down the road to sanctification.”

 If the gospel isn’t alive and vibrant at the root and core of our sanctification continually, we’re left thinking that God’s delight or pleasure in us is based on our own performance.
 In other words, we start to think that God is more pleased with us when we are obeying better and we become clueless in the myriad of ways that the gospel, not law, intersects daily life.

-Visit Michael W. Adams’ blog “The Chief Sinner.”
+Visit Michael W. Adams’ blog “Journey In Grace.”